Pan-Seared Venison with Rosemary and Dried Cherries

 - Dec 26, 2019

-Use a darker jelly, like blackberry or black current to give the dish a heavier flavor.
-I like to serve this with mashed potatoes and roasted broccoli, the sauce can pretty much be used as a gravy.
+Use a darker jelly — blackberry or black currant — for a deeper flavor.
+Serve with mashed potatoes and roasted broccoli; the sauce doubles as a gravy.

 Ingredients